4finance/micro-infra-spring/CONTRIBUTING.md

 **Note**.
 If you prefer to merge with --ff-only from GUI (when possible) go to GitHub [contact section](https://github.com/contact) and write about it.
 Sample message to copy/paste.

 > Hi.
 It would be useful to be able to optionally merge PRs without a merge commit from GUI (if there were no other commits to master in the meantime).

+# Maintaining the "legacy" version

+In master ATM we have a version that supports Spring Cloud.
+There is a branch called "legacy" where we have the version that is not using Spring Cloud at all.
+If you want your feature to be present for applications that are using the legacy version of micro-infra-spring you'll have to apply your change also to that branch.